Remirax/Remirax/README.md

 ### 🎯 **Current Focus**
 - 🚀 Building awesome projects with clean, efficient code
-- 💻 Learning actual programming languages like C and C++
 - 🔧 Exploring hardware and software-support side of IT
 - 📚 Expanding knowledge in IT and systems management fundamentals